Rahul862725/Techno/README.md

 6. it can open youtube, google,stackoverflow and ask you what you want to search.
 7. By saying quite , it terminate their process.

-Also it automate my computer command , i am only so one command in file.
+Also it automate my computer command.